metosin/sieppari/README.md

 Interceptors, like in [Pedestal](http://pedestal.io/reference/interceptors), but with minimal implementation and optimal performance.

-_Sieppari_ depends on Clojure and nothing else.
+The core _Sieppari_ depends on Clojure and nothing else.

 ## First example